Stay updated with the latest news of the COVID-19 situation in Vietnam and information for traveling to Vietnam. Read more here.

 Van Hanh Pagoda is a pagoda of true serenity.
 This pagoda is also located in Da Lat and is one of the most well-known pagodas in the city.

-Established in 1980, this place is set up by local Buddhists for worship activities of Van Hanh assembly.
+Established in 1980, this place is set up by local Buddhists for worship activities of the Van Hanh assembly.
 Until 1994, the pagoda was substantially restored under the organization of monk Thich Vien Hanh, leading to the modification of main buildings and beautiful landscapes which every tourist can see today like the magnificent sanctum, Buddhist Garden, Buddha statues, etc.

 Furthermore, it is an interesting fact to note that Van Hanh Pagoda offers visitors a golden Buddha statue that is 24-meters-high!
 The Statue attracts visitors from all over the world.